Jack Steinberger: Early life and education

-Steinberger was born in the city of Bad Kissingen in Bavaria, Germany, on May 25, 1921.
+Steinberger was born in the city of Bad Kissingen in Bavaria, Germany, on May 25, 1921, into a Jewish family.
 The rise of Nazism in Germany, with its open anti-Semitism, prompted his parents, Ludwig Lazarus (a cantor and religious teacher) and Berta May Steinberger, to send him out of the country.

 Steinberger emigrated to the United States at the age of 13, making the trans-Atlantic trip with his brother Herbert.
 Jewish charities in the U.S. arranged for Barnett Farroll to care for him as a foster child.
 Steinberger attended New Trier Township High School, in Winnetka, Illinois.
 He was reunited with his parents and younger brother in 1938.

 Steinberger studied chemical engineering at Armour Institute of Technology (now Illinois Institute of Technology) but left after his scholarship ended to help supplement his family's income.
 He obtained a bachelor's degree in chemistry from the University of Chicago, in 1942.
 Shortly thereafter, he joined the Signal Corps at MIT.
 With the help of the G.I.
 Bill, he returned to graduate studies at the University of Chicago in 1946, where he studied under Edward Teller and Enrico Fermi.
 His Ph.D. thesis concerned the energy spectrum of electrons emitted in muon decay; his results showed that this was a three-body decay, and implied the participation of two neutral particles in the decay (later identified as the electron ($\nu_e$) and muon ($\nu_\mu$) neutrinos) rather than one.